earthai-tech/gofast/docs/api_references.rst

 .. code-block:: python

-   import gofast as gf
+   import gofast as gf  # or
-   from gofast.tools import speed_rowwise_process
+   from gofast.tools import speed_rowwise_process #or
-   from gofast.estimators import HammersteinWienerRegressor
+   from gofast.estimators import HammersteinWienerRegressor #or from gofast.models.optimize import parallelize_estimators

-Each subpackage is designed with a user-friendly interface, ensuring easy access and integration into data science workflows.
+Each sub-package is designed with a user-friendly interface, ensuring easy access and integration into data science workflows.
 Whether you are conducting exploratory data analysis, building complex machine learning models, or creating insightful visualizations, the GoFast API provides the necessary tools and functions to streamline your work.

 The :code:`GoFast` library provides a range of utilities designed to accelerate machine learning workflows.
 This API reference provides detailed documentation for all the modules,